About As You Like It (AYLI)

 "All the world's a stage."
 Shakespeare's popular pastoral comedy about love, disguises, swapped gender roles, and banishment into the woods comes to the Sunshine Coast in July 2026!

-Folger Shakespeare Library's plot synopsis and full unabridged script
+Folger Shakespeare Library's plot synopsis and full script

 LitCharts side-by-side original and modern translation